Californication (TV series): Season five

-The show returned to Showtime for its fifth season in January 2012.
+The show returned to Showtime for its fifth season on January 8, 2012.
 Creator Tom Kapinos stated the show needed to take a completely new direction to stay fresh.
 The narrative takes place 2 years and 9 months after season four, almost at the end of Hank's probation.
 Hank has since made New York his home, but he returns to Los Angeles for a short, business-related visit.
 His family issues end up extending it.
 Karen is married to Professor Bates, 19-year-old Becca is in college and has a new boyfriend, and Marcy is married to Stu Beggs, sharing the custody of her son Stuart with Charlie.
 Hank meets with rapper-turned-actor Samurai Apocalypse (RZA), who wants Hank to write a screenplay for a movie starring Samurai.
 Hank originally turns down the job but eventually ends up writing Santa Monica Cop because he needs the money.
 Hank has a hard time working with Samurai, and their strained relationship leads to some unpleasant situations.
 Hank is disgusted with Hollywood after his book God Hates Us All was adapted into a movie that he hated so is not thrilled with the prospect of working on another movie.

 Season six

-Season 6 started on January 13, 2013.
+Season 6 premiered on January 13, 2013.
 Its storyline revolves around Hank's relationship with Faith (played by Maggie Grace), whom he meets in a rehabilitation facility, in parallel with Hank's artistic participation in the music industry.
 Initially, Hank reluctantly agrees to rehab, not because of a drug dependency, but rather because of depression over his role in ex-girlfriend Carrie's suicide at the end of season five.
 After being dumped by him, Carrie, emotionally devastated, drugs Hank and herself, but Hank is the only one who awakes, making him lose control over his alcoholism for feeling deeply guilty.
 At this point, Hank's family and best friends intervene, sending him to rehab.